cmhh/collectionsim/README.md

 [cmhh/osrm-backend-nz](https://github.com/cmhh/osrm-backend-nz)

-If OSRM is not available, routes will be approximated using a straight line, with the distance scaled up by a factor of 1.35.
+If OSRM is not available, routes will be approximated using a straight line, with the distance scaled up by a factor (default of 2.0).

 ## Usage